trothr/nord/doc/packages.md

 # NORD Packages

-This is the NORD Packages listas a markdown file.
+This is the NORD Packages list as a markdown file.
 This version is a migration from, and a simplifcation of, the original Google Docs version.